petertwigg/petertwigg.github.io/school-of-knowing.md

 ### Your Invitation

-If you are interested in developing a strong and vibrant meditation practice, consider joining our one year, weekly 2 hour online class.
+If you are interested in developing a strong and vibrant meditation practice, consider joining my one year, weekly 2 hour online class.

 ### The Syllabus